-Net interest income on a fully tax equivalent basis, average balance sheet amounts, and corresponding average yields on interest earning assets and costs of interest bearing liabilities for the years 2014, 2013, 2012, 2011 and 2010 are presented in Table I. Table II presents, for the periods indicated, the changes in interest income and expense attributable to (a) changes in volume (changes in volume multiplied by prior period rate) and (b) changes in rate (change in rate multiplied by prior period volume).
+Net interest income on a fully tax equivalent basis, average balance sheet amounts, and corresponding average yields on interest earning assets and costs of interest bearing liabilities for the years 2015, 2014, 2013, 2012 and 2011 are presented in Table I. Table II presents, for the periods indicated, the changes in interest income and expense attributable to (a) changes in volume (changes in volume multiplied by prior period rate) and (b) changes in rate (change in rate multiplied by prior period volume).
 Changes in interest income and expense attributable to both rate and volume have been allocated between the factors in proportion to the relationship of the absolute dollar amounts of the change in each.

-Net interest income on a fully tax equivalent basis totaled \$43.9 million, \$40.2 million, and \$41.3 million for the years ended December 31, 2014, 2013, and 2012, respectively, representing an increase of 9.1% in 2014 and a decrease of 2.7% in 2013.
-During 2014, the volumes of both interest earning assets and interest bearing liabilities increased, while during 2013 and 2012, the volumes of both declined.
+Net interest income on a fully tax equivalent basis totaled \$47.6 million, \$43.9 million, and \$40.2 million for the years ended December 31, 2015, 2014, and 2013, respectively, representing an increase of 8.5% in 2015 and 9.1% in 2014.
+During 2015 and 2014, the volumes of both interest earning assets and interest bearing liabilities increased, while during 2013, the volumes of both declined.
+During 2015, our earnings on interest earning assets increased \$1.3 million as the increase in earnings due to higher volumes more than offset the reduction in yield, while the cost of interest bearing liabilities declined \$2.4 million primarily due to lower volumes of long term borrowings and subordinated debentures.
 During 2014, our earnings on interest earning assets increased \$415,000 as the increase in earnings due to higher volumes more than offset the reduction in yield, while the cost of interest bearing liabilities declined \$3.2 million primarily due to maturing long term borrowings which were replaced with substantially lower cost short term borrowings.
 During 2013, the decline in earnings on interest earning assets of \$6.7 million was partially offset by a reduction in the volume of interest bearing liabilities and a reduction in the cost of interest bearing liabilities.
-During 2012, these reductions were nearly offset by lower yields on both interest earning assets and interest bearing liabilities.
-Total average earning assets increased 3.8% to \$1.30 billion at December 31, 2014 from \$1.25 billion at December 31, 2013.
-Total average interest bearing liabilities increased 1.4% to \$1.19 billion at December 31, 2014, compared to \$1.17 billion at December 31, 2013.
-As identified in Table II, tax equivalent net interest income increased \$3.7 million in 2014 and decreased \$1.1 million during 2013.
+Total average earning assets increased 4.9 % to \$1.36 billion at December 31, 2015 from \$1.30 billion at December 31, 2014.
+Total average interest bearing liabilities increased 0.8% to \$1.20 billion at December 31, 2015, compared to \$1.19 billion at December 31, 2014.
+The growth in interest earning assets outpaced the growth in interest bearing liabilities, and was funded primarily by reductions in property held for sale, growth in noninterest bearing deposits, increased short term borrowings, and growth in equity.
+As identified in Table II, tax equivalent net interest income increased \$3.7 million in both 2015 and 2014.

-Our net interest margin was 3.39% for 2014 compared to 3.22% and 3.19% for 2013 and 2012, respectively.
-Our net interest margin increased 17 basis points in 2014 and 3 basis points in 2013.
-The continuing low interest rate environment throughout 2014 and 2013 has served to positively impact our net interest margin due to our liability sensitive balance sheet.
-The cost of interest bearing liabilities decreased 30 and 41 basis points for 2014 and 2013, respectively, which more than offset the 14 and 35 basis point decrease in 2014 and 2013, respectively, in the yield on interest earning assets.
+Our net interest margin was 3.50% for 2015 compared to 3.39% and 3.22% for 2014 and 2013, respectively.
+Our net interest margin increased 11 basis points in 2015 and 17 basis points in 2014.
+The cost of interest bearing liabilities decreased 20 and 30 basis points for 2015 and 2014, respectively, which more than offset the 11 and 14 basis point decrease in 2015 and 2014, respectively, in the yield on interest earning assets.
 See Tables I and II for further details regarding changes in volumes and rates of average assets and liabilities and how those changes affect our net interest income.